Trelleborg (Slagelse)

 The Trelleborg (or Trælleborg), west of Slagelse on the Danish island of Zealand, is one of seven known Viking ring castles.
 When built, the fortress was situated on a peninsula that jutted into the swampy area between two rivers.
 The swamp was connected to the Great Belt by a lake and could be navigated by Viking ships.
 Trelleborg is believed to have been ordered by King Harald Bluetooth in the year 980 AD and it might have commanded the Great Belt and its sea traffic, between the islands of Zealand and Funen.

 Trelleborg is the best preserved of the Viking ring fortresses.
 Since 1995, the Trelleborg Museum has presented the story of this particular fortress and the nearby area.
 Some of the artifacts found in connection with the archaeological excavations are on display at the museum, while others are on display at the Nationalmuseet in Copenhagen.

+Along with four other Viking ring fortresses in Denmark, Trelleborg was inscribed on the UNESCO World Heritage List in 2023 because of its unique architecture and testimony to the strategic and military power of the House of Knýtlinga (Jelling Dynasty).

 Layout and construction

 Similar to the other Viking ring castles found so far, the Trelleborg at Slagelse was designed as an exact circle with two roads crossing at right angles in the geometric center, leading to four gates with two gates always opposite each other.
 In each of the four quarters stood four almost identical longhouses arranged in a square.
 Unlike other ring castles, Trelleborg was extended with a sort of bailey.
 The whole fortress may have supplied room for some 1,300 people.

 Along with Aggersborg, Fyrkat, Trelleborg is the only ring castle to have been fully excavated.
 As a result, many conclusions about it are tentative and may change with further excavation of other sites.